currinjs/CurrinJS/aio/content/guide/upgrade.md

 * You've wrapped the whole template in an `ngIf` that causes it only to be rendered when there is a phone present.
 You need this because when the component first loads, you don't have `phone` yet and the expressions will refer to a non-existing value.
-Unlike in AngularJS, Angular expressions do not fail silently when you try to refer to properties on undefined objects.
+Unlike in AngularJS, Currin expressions do not fail silently when you try to refer to properties on undefined objects.
 You need to be explicit about cases where this is expected.